 San Francisco Bay Area residents love to walk, run and hike with their dogs.
 Unfortunately, some of those dogs become aggressive and bite.

-"He just wants to play," the dog owner says, but dog bites are nothing to play around with.
-In California, the owner of an animal that bites another is strictly liable for injuries caused to the victim regardless of whether the owner had reason to believe the dog was dangerous.
+In California, the owner of an animal that bites another person is strictly liable for injuries caused to the victim, regardless of whether the owner had reason to believe the dog was dangerous.
 Strict liability applies whether the attack occurs on public or private property, provided the victim was lawfully on that property.